List of The Lion King (franchise) characters: Timon and Pumbaa

-Timon (voiced by Nathan Lane in the films and earlier episodes of Timon & Pumbaa; Quinton Flynn in earlier episodes of Timon & Pumbaa; Kevin Schon in later episodes of Timon & Pumbaa and in The Lion Guard; Bruce Lanoil in the video games and Billy Eichner in the 2019 remake film and Mufasa: The Lion King) and Pumbaa (voiced by Ernie Sabella in most appearances; Leslie Hedger in Disney's Extreme Skate Adventure and Seth Rogen in the 2019 film and Mufasa: The Lion King) are a meerkat and common warthog duo.
+Timon (voiced by Nathan Lane in the films and earlier episodes of Timon & Pumbaa; Quinton Flynn in earlier episodes of Timon & Pumbaa; Kevin Schon in later episodes of Timon & Pumbaa and in The Lion Guard; Bruce Lanoil in the video games and Billy Eichner in the 2019 remake film and Mufasa: The Lion King) and Pumbaa (voiced by Ernie Sabella in most appearances; Leslie Hedger in Disney's Extreme Skate Adventure and Seth Rogen in the 2019 film, Chip 'n Dale: Rescue Rangers, and Mufasa: The Lion King) are a meerkat and common warthog duo.
 Timon being an insouciant, yet trustworthy friend, while Pumbaa is kind-hearted and courageous with occasional childlike naivety.
 The pair act as comedy relief, and as friend and mentor to Simba throughout the film series.

 When they first meet Simba in The Lion King, they save him from a flock of vultures.
 They take him in and bring him to their home in an oasis.
 Later, after Simba grows up and returns to the Pride Lands to battle Scar, they helped Simba stop Scar's tyrannical reign and they become Simba's royal advisors.

 In The Lion King II: Simba's Pride, Timon and Pumbaa are assigned by Simba to keep watch over his daughter Kiara when she goes to play in The Pride Lands and later on her first hunt.
 They later aid Simba and his pride in the fight against Scar's vengeful follower Zira and her pride the Outsiders.
 After the Outsiders reform and rejoin Simba's pride, Timon and Pumbaa look on as Kiara marries Zira's son Kovu.

 Although they are supporting characters in the first two films, they are featured as the main characters in The Lion King 1½ as well as in the TV series Timon & Pumbaa.

 In the TV series The Lion Guard, they are the adoptive uncles of the honey badger Bunga and make their home at Hakuna Matata Falls.

-In the 2019 film, Timon and Pumbaa had different animals as their neighbors in the oasis like a flock of guineafowl (one of them is voiced by Amy Sedaris), a galago (voiced by Chance the Rapper), an elephant shrew (voiced by Josh McCrary), a topi (voiced by Phil LaMarr) that has an awkward conversation with Simba, a bat-eared fox, an aardvark, a greater kudu, some dik-diks, and some Thomson's gazelles.